Keeps eyes downfield and delivers passes in the face of pass rush

 Athleticism is another asset of Kizer's.
 He is a threat to pick up yards on the ground with his ability to scramble and buy time.
 He connected on some impressive passes in 2016 while throwing on the run.
 Along with quickness and agility, Kizer has good size to break tackles, and he is not an easy quarterback to sack.

-In speaking to sources this fall, teams laid out some varying opinions of Kizer.
-Some teams believe Kizer is mid-first-round talent who will be a high first-rounder because of the demand for quarterbacks.
-Others didn't like him that loftily and felt his college system presented some issues.
-In this draft analyst's opinion, I would grade Kizer as a mid-first-round pick.
-I also wouldn't blame a quarterback-desperate team in the top 10 for taking him because it is so difficult to find franchise quarterbacks.
+In speaking to sources during the fall, teams laid out some varying opinions of Kizer.
+Some teams believe Kizer is mid-first-round talent who will be a first-rounder because of the demand for quarterbacks.
+Others didn't like him that high and felt his college system presented some serious concerns.
+They didn't think Kizer belonged in the first round.
+Kizer could go as high as the middle of the first round, but could easily slip to Day 2.

-NFL Matches: Cleveland, San Francisco, Chicago, Jacksonville, New Orleans, San Diego and Arizona
+NFL Matches: Cleveland, San Francisco, Chicago, New Orleans, Los Angeles Chargers, New York Giants, Arizona, Houston, Kansas City and Pittsburgh

 There are a lot of quarterback-needy teams in the NFL, and that will help Kizer to be selected early in the 2017 NFL Draft.
 Obviously, the Browns are in dire need of a solution to their quarterback quandary.
-Cleveland also is loaded with draft picks including two in the first round, two in the second and one in the third.
-Kizer could be in play for the Browns with their first-round picks.
+Cleveland also is loaded with draft picks, including two in the first round, two in the second and one in the third.
+Kizer could be in play for the Browns with their second first-round pick or their pick at No. 33.